jguerrero12/MovieApp/README.md

 Describe any challenges encountered while building the app.

-Acknowlegement of assignement was the day it was due.
+- Acknowlegement of assignment was the day it was due.
+- My main personal computer was in repair so development had to be done on an alternate mac computer (setup of dev environment had to be done again for the alternate mac).

 ## License